stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yyan11−stat6250): What is the value of the automatic variable _N_?
 - Answer (yyan11−stat6250): _N_ counts the number of times that the DATA step begins to execute.
 - Question (dlee117−stat6250): Why are the values of variables in the program data vector created in programming statements reset to missing at the end of the DATA step?
+- Question (kveng−stat6250): Why the values of varaible creating in programming statements are re-set to missing in the program data vector?